davidtchiu/davidtchiu.github.io/teaching/cs240/proj3.final/index.md

 - Explanation for your project.
 Why it's needed (in a simulated world) and whom it's for.
 - Spend time showing off and discussing persona, scenarios, and major features.
-- List what worked well, and what didn't?
 - Lessons learned ("If we could do it over, we would ...")
 - The most important takeaway was ...

 Some other topics you might discuss:

--
+- If we had more time, we'd ...
+- What worked well, and what didn't?
 - How might you change the way you code after taking this class?

 #### Submissions